Looking for things to do in Sayulita, Mexico? In this article, I’m going to walk you through the best thing to do in this popular coastal town.

 Wait, what?
 Yes, it’s a literal tree that is filled with giant iguanas.
 Take ten minutes to check out this protected tree and learn more about why they are all over just this one tree.
 Never touch or feed these iguanas, just admire them from a distance.

 You can find them next to Tierra viva restaurant on the corner of Calle Marlin.
 This is on the way to Playa de Los Muertos so feel free to fit two activities into one!

 Our favorite activity while visiting Riviera Nayarit!
 Whale watching season is from mid-December to the beginning of April.
-You can easily book a tour of town and they last around 4 hours.
+You can easily book a whale watching tour and they last around 4 hours.
 There are several different types of whales you’ll get to experience along with turtles and dolphins!
 You may even get to see the jumping stingrays!

 Be sure to only book with a company that is focused on the safety and wellbeing of the wildlife, this means low impact boats and never getting too close to the whales.

 12. Visit San Pancho